BC CAEC Test

 • Science

 Each test is independent and can be taken one at a time.
-The exam is offered in both English and French, on computer and, in some areas, on paper.
+The exam is offered in both English and French, on a computer, and in some areas, on paper.

 Although British Columbia does not offer the CAEC, the credential is recognized nationwide.
 Earlier GED results remain valid until May 2027, and the CAEC diploma is accepted just like the GED or a standard high school diploma.